apify/actor-legacy-phantomjs-crawler/README.md

     </tr>
     <tr>
         <td id="context-skipOutput"><code>skipOutput()</code></td>
-        <td>If called, no information about the current page will be saved to the Results,
+        <td>If called, no information about the current page will be saved to the results,
             including the page function result itself.
-            This is useful to reduce the size of the output JSON by skipping unimportant pages.
+            This is useful to reduce the size of the results by skipping unimportant pages.
             Note that if the page function throws an exception, the <code>skipOutput()</code>
             call is ignored and the page is outputted anyway, so that the user has a chance to determine whether there was an error